top of page

 Our story

-Julian and James Field, a father and son team from the United Kingdom were inspired by the idea that solar powered vehicles might be a practical possibility for everyday use.
+Julian and James Field, a father and son team were inspired by the idea that solar powered vehicles might be a practical possibility for everyday use.
 In the autumn of 2013 they began to design a proof of concept vehicle stipulating that it had to be practical, affordable and road legal.
 In early 2014 their design was complete and by the summer a prototype, named SPV1, began to undergo road testing.

 SPV1 performed better than expected, achieving workable top speeds and a useful range.
 Its battery had a re-charge time of 3 hours under normal daylight conditions offering freedom from charge points.
 Higher top speeds could be reached by increasing motor power and greater ranges achieved by adding battery capacity.